willnjohnson/willnjohnson.github.io/_posts/2025-8-29-Do-You-Really-Need-a-Personal-Website.md

 layout: post
 title: Do You Really Need a Personal Website?
 summary: "A personal website is your digital business card—simple, affordable, and the best way to showcase projects, ideas, and stand out professionally."
+quote: |
+  > "You can’t wait for inspiration, you have to go after it with a club."
+  >
+  > — Jack London
 tag: tech
 ---